mathieucarbou/YaSolR/docs/manual.md

 - `Bypass`: Bypass has been activated manually
 - `Bypass Auto`: Bypass has been activated based on automatic rules

-> ##### IMPORTANT
->
+!!! warning

-> The resistance value that you see in the overview page is a calculation or measurement of the global resistance value corresponding to output 1 and output 2 combined together.
+    The resistance value that you see in the overview page is a calculation or measurement of the global resistance value corresponding to output 1 and output 2 combined together.
->
-> This is **not** the resistance value calibrated for each output in the [Output 1 and Output 2 Configuration](#output-1-and-output-2-configuration) section.
+    This is **not** the resistance value calibrated for each output in the [Output 1 and Output 2 Configuration](#output-1-and-output-2-configuration) section.
-{: .block-important }

 ### Output 1 and Output 2